 It’s easy to tell the difference between a food processor and a blender but it can get confusing too.
-One of the reasons why it gets confusing is because food processors and blenders both have sharp blades that chop food at fast speeds.
+One of the reasons why it gets confusing is because processors and blenders both have sharp blades that chop food at fast speeds.
 Therefore, they are both very similar appliances, but they have different uses.

-Before I get started, let it be clear that food processors are more powerful than blenders, and they are used for more difficult food preparation tasks.
+Before I get started, let it be clear that processors are more powerful than blenders, and they are used for more difficult food preparation tasks.

 Food Processors Explained